-This year's auction world is literally in turmoil.Over the course of these months we have talked to you several times about stratospheric figures achieved not only by the Rolex Daytona that belonged to Paul Newman sold by Phillips, which has become the most expensive watch in history, but also in the case of the '57 Omega Speedmaster sold. from Bukowskis a few weeks ago.
+This year's auction world is literally in turmoil.Over the course of these months we have told you several times about the stratospheric figures achieved not only by the Rolex Daytona that belonged to Paul Newman sold by Phillips, which became the most expensive watch in history, but also in the case of the Omega Speedmaster '57 sold at Bukowskis a few weeks ago.

 From the 11 to 12 November in Geneva will be held 'The Geneva Watch Auction' organized by the prestigious auction house Phillips.

 Among the 257 watches that will be beaten during this review, we have selected those that in our opinion will arouse the most interest, or on which we ourselves would focus.
 Some of those we have chosen contain a fascinating story, others more 'simply' are extremely rare - in some cases the two factors travel in unison.Speaking of rarity, today we begin this mini review by shining the spotlight on Rolex 6062 rose gold, triple calendar from 1953.

 Il 6062 rose gold is one of the so-called 'Holy Grail' of the Rolex house.

 It was the first automatic watch to house a full calendar in a waterproof case.
 Indeed, only two Rolex references host a triple calendar with the addition of the moon phasesLet's talk about references 6062 and 8171.
 The former differs from the latter for the famous case Oyster, which effectively made him the first dress watch with water resistant.